 Overall, Barclays bank accounts would be unremarkable if not for its high-earning interest rates.
 In fact, the bank’s CD interest rates outperform many of its competitors.
 The accounts don’t come with special perks or allowances, though.

 Barclays offers competitive interest rates on certificates of deposit (CDs).
-All of its accounts, with the exception of the three-month account, offer interest rates above 1%.
+All of its accounts, with the exception of the three-month and six-month accounts, offer interest rates above 1%.
 This means no matter the term length you choose, you can earn more than you would with many of its competitors.
 Furthermore, the bank compounds interest daily and credits it monthly.

 Overview of Barclays CDs